The Wild Orchid (book): Synopsis

 The Wild Orchid, set in Norway shortly before and then up to the First World War, tells the first part of the story of Paul Selmer.
-Paul the son bourgeoise, modern-minded Protestant parents.
+Paul is the son of bourgeois, modern-minded Protestant parents.
 After his parents divorce when he is a teenager, Paul, along with his sister and two brothers, is raised by his mother, Julie.
 She is an emancipated woman who encourages her children to be freethinkers.

 As Paul begins to find his way as a young man, he works and has a girlfriend/mistress.
 At this point, religion plays no meaningful role in Paul's life.
 Paul considers studying further but then instead goes into business.
-Paul marries a young woman named Lucy, who is from a very different background.
+Paul marries a young woman named Bjorg, who is from a very different background.
 They are quite different from each other and it is not an easy relationship, but Paul takes his marriage vow seriously and perseveres.

 Along the way, be begins yearning for something deeper and more meaningful in life.
 Via his encounters with members of the small Catholic community in Norway, Paul begins to see that if Christianity is indeed true, that it is something rich and serious.